Meeting With Your Adviser

 Make an appointment with your adviser well in advance of registration.
 Also, take care of any holds (adviser, financial, medical, etc.) as soon as you can.
 You will not be allowed to register until the holds are lifted.
 If you don't know who your adviser is, you can access that information at MyNMU.edu under the Students Information – Academic Information menu.

-See below for information on when biology courses are offered, as well as tips to take full advantage of advising at NMU.
+See below for information on when biology courses are typically offered, tips for taking full advantage of advising, and additional resources for success.

 Biology Course Timetable